At a glance

 - Generous Redemption Terms.
 United’s redemption terms are more generous than some other airlines.
 Your accumulated miles never expire, and your redemptions are never subject to blackout dates or other restrictions.
 Basically, you can redeem for any flight, anywhere, anytime.

 - No Foreign Transaction Fee.
-Explorer Business has no foreign transaction fee.
+United Business has no foreign transaction fee.
 If you regularly travel outside the United States on business, this is a valuable perk.
 Many fellow business credit cards charge 2% to 3% on foreign transactions, severely cutting into or entirely negating the value of any earned rewards.

 - No Fee for Employee Cards.
-The Explorer Business Card charges no fee for additional employee credit cards.
+The United Business Card charges no fee for additional employee credit cards.
 If you entrust multiple employees with credit card spending, this is a tremendous benefit that can potentially save you hundreds of dollars per year.

 - Limited Redemption Options for Non-United Flyers.
 MileagePlus miles are great for folks who regularly fly United Airlines and its partners.
 However, if you travel infrequently, this card’s redemption options probably aren’t expansive enough for your needs.
 If you’re looking for a business credit card that lets you redeem for cash, gift cards, or a wider range of travel items at favorable rates, look to Chase Ink Business Preferred Credit Card or Chase Ink Business Cash Credit Card.